-Funding Sources for AT
+Funding Sources for Assistive Technology

 Research shows that funding is one of the biggest obstacles to the acquisition of assistive technology for children with disabilities.
 For this reason, it is important that parents and professionals work together collaboratively to explore all possible funding options.
 Some of these options are described below.